azavea/temperate/README.md

 $ aws configure --profile planit
 ```

+From there, clone the project, `cd` into the directory.

 #### Configure django docker container and connect with the Climate API

 Temperate will make requests to the Climate API. `cp src/django/docker-compose.env.example src/django/docker-compose.env`.
 Add your personal Climate API staging credentials to `docker-compose.env`.

-From there, clone the project, `cd` into the directory, then run `./scripts/setup` to create the
+Run `./scripts/setup` to create the
 Vagrant VM and build the Docker containers.

 To start nginx and django during development: